Roadside trees and hedges

 How we look after our roadside hedges and trees

 We cut our hedges once a year, usually between October and November.
 We do this to minimise the impact on animals, plants and habitats.
 We might have to delay our work if there is bad weather.

 We do not carry out routine maintenance to our trees.
-We inspect our trees as part of our routine inspection programme and we will only take action if our tree is dead, diseased or dying, damaging property, or blocking signs or lamp columns.
+We inspect our trees as part of our inspection programme and we will only take action if our tree is dead, diseased or dying or damaging property.

 We do not offer a hedge trimming or tree pruning service for privately owned hedges and trees.